darkhobbo/Titan/README.md

 ## License

 This software is free to use under the MIT license.
-See the [LICENSE][] file fore more details.
+See the [LICENSE][] file for more details.

 [License]: https://github.com/darkhobbo/Titan/blob/master/LICENSE